 The Spruce Goose held the title of the largest plane ever built until 2019, when the Stratolaunch jet took the record with a wingspan of 385 feet.
 The engineering team that constructed the jet used technology innovations first used when building the Spruce Goose back in 1947.
 The Stratolaunch jet had its most recent launch in April 2021 with the goal to eventually carry cargo or people into orbit.
 The Spruce Goose still holds the record for the largest seaplane, the largest wooden aircraft, and the largest propeller plane ever built.

 At the time it cost $23 million.
 It today’s money that’s equivalent to more than $278 million.

 When the Evergreen Museum founders won the Spruce Goose bid in 1992, it was transported from Long Beach, California, to Portland, Oregon.
 The aircraft was disassembled and transported by barge up the West Coast, then up the Columbia and Willamette Rivers, to Portland, Oregon.
 In February 1993, the pieces floated down the Willamette River and then by truck to their home in McMinnville, Oregon.
 Once the Evergreen Museum’s Aviation Museum building was completed in 2001, the pieces were brought inside and put back together by our Restoration team.

 Have a Spruce Goose story you would like to share?

 Pounds, Empty Weight

 The aircraft is a high-wing, eight-engine, flying boat prototype built for military transport.
 The airframe is constructed primarily of Duramold, a birch-based wood lamination process with a silver-grey finish.
 On the outer third of both wings hangs a pontoon to balance the plane in the water.
-Inside there are Pratt & Whitney R-4360 Wasp Major 28-cylinder air-cooled radial piston engine.
+Each engine cowling contains a Pratt & Whitney R-4360 Wasp Major 28-cylinder air-cooled radial piston engine.